-Requests should be submitted to the Associate Chair for Graduate Studies and should include:
+Requests should be submitted to the Associate Chair for Graduate Studies.
+To apply, you must provide:

 - 1. A copy of the signature sheet of your approved dissertation or thesis proposal. - 2.
-A budget that specifies how you plan to spend the money.
-The budget must be signed by your advisor. - 3.
-A statement from your advisor to the effect that he/she does not have funds to support this research (e.g., from a grant).
+A budget that specifies how you plan to spend the money. - -The budget must be signed by your advisor. - -If the budget includes copying, office supplies, postage, and other such items that can be purchased by or through the department, the budget must be reviewed and initialed by Dana Park prior to submission. - 3.
+A statement from your advisor that he/she does not have funds to support this research (e.g., from a grant). - 4.
+Students may apply for thesis/dissertation support or travel support but not both.